danielaparker/jsoncons/doc/ref/json.md

 - byte string
 - array
 - object

+The data item may be tagged with a [semantic_tag_type](../semantic_tag_type.md) that provides additional information about the data item.

 When assigned a new value, the old value is overwritten.
 The type of the new value may be different from the old value.